SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/defining-permissions.md

 |Datahub query|yes|no|

 #### DataHub user
-The user runs queries against the data in the data lake.
-For details see section [Querying offloaded Cumulocity IoT data](/datahub/working-with-datahub#querying-offloaded).
-To run queries the following approaches can be used:
+The user executes SQL queries against the data in the data lake.
+For details on querying the data lake see section [Querying offloaded Cumulocity IoT data](/datahub/working-with-datahub#querying-offloaded).
+To execute queries the following approaches can be used:

-* Dremio UI: The Dremio account defined in section [Setting up Dremio account and data lake](/datahub/setting-up-datahub#setting-up-dremio-datalake) is used for logging into the UI.
+* Dremio UI: The Dremio account defined in section [Setting up Dremio account and data lake](/datahub/setting-up-datahub#setting-up-dremio-datalake) is used for logging into the Dremio UI and executing queries within that UI.
-* Dremio API: The Dremio account defined in section [Setting up Dremio account and data lake](/datahub/setting-up-datahub#setting-up-dremio-datalake) is used for authenticating the requests against the Dremio REST API.
+* Dremio API: Queries can also be executed using the Dremio REST API.
+The Dremio account defined in section [Setting up Dremio account and data lake](/datahub/setting-up-datahub#setting-up-dremio-datalake) is used for authenticating the requests against that API.
 Software AG does not recommend directly invoking Dremio APIs; they might be removed or changed at any time without prior notice.
-* DataHub proxy API: The Cumulocity IoT user needs the role **DATAHUB_READER** in order to run queries using the proxy API.
+* DataHub proxy API: DataHub provides an API which proxies requests to the Dremio API.
+The Cumulocity IoT user needs the role **DATAHUB_READER** in order to execute queries using the proxy API.

 The permissions for the role **DATAHUB_READER** are defined as follows: